muratk5n/thirdwave/en/README.md

 from freaking Jersey shore (instruments were [near there](https://youtu.be/5i6mCNgJNZs?t=348)) and birdshit on the antennas.

-Physics of the past 40 years has been a house of cards.
+Accomplishments of the past 40 years in phy are like a house of cards.
 A lot of fine base elements but put together in bizarre ways, with certain pieces placed, very likely, completely incorrectly (you don't end up in this state by overlooking one or two things).
 Just like there are ppl today who think electrification is the way for green energy, I am sure there are many in Phy with similar delusional ideas, all the while believing they are being reasonable.

 ---